National Coalition of 7-Eleven Franchisees is Making a Statement

 The board’s decision reflects franchisees’ belief that SEI has failed to focus resources and energy on improving declining store-level net profits, instead shoring up corporate gross profits at franchisees’ expense, according to NCASEF.

-NCASEF represents the owners of nearly 7,000 franchised locations in the United States.
+The National Coalition of 7-Eleven Franchisees owns of nearly 7,000 franchised locations in the United States.
 The National Coalition’s No Confidence vote reflects a number of related issues, including:

-Presenting owners with a new Franchise Agreement, which will lead to the continued decline of profitability — and doing so in a “take it or leave it” fashion without collaboration, input or negotiation with owner;
+Presenting owners with a new Franchise Agreement, which will lead to the continued decline of profitability — and doing so in a “take it or leave it” fashion without collaboration, input or negotiation with the owner;

 Failing to devote capital to stores in dire need of remodeling and refurbishing;